Kay-zttang/ML-Course-Notes/lec6_The_Dense_Neuron_Network/README.md

      By minimizing the <ins>Cost Function</ins> by adjusting the <ins>Weights and Bias</ins> with some variant of <ins>Gradient Descent</ins>.

+Recall lec5, the activation function set to be the **Sigmoid Activation Function** in order to predict the class probability.

 <p align="center" width="100%">
     <img align="center" src="Img/the_neuron_network.jpg" width="600" />
 </p>